Central Park jogger case: Donald Trump advertisement

+The New York Times has pointed out that, "The ad does not name any defendant, instead referring collectively to ‘roving bands of wild criminals.'"
+As to the particular defendants in this case, Trump said in 2002 that he greatly respected District Attorney Morgenthau, and was "sure the right answer will come out."
+However, in 2016, Trump said, "They admitted they were guilty….The fact that that case was settled with so much evidence against them is outrageous."
+CNN assesses that, "Trump obviously still believes that the Central Park 5 are guilty, so it cannot be said he is lying or even misleading", though his opinion is contrary to the financial settlement in 2014.

 According to a contemporaneous article in the New York Amsterdam News, the ad was "widely condemned", including by then-Mayor Koch.
 Colin Moore, one of the attorneys defending one of the Central Park defendants, said that the ad "proved that anything is possible in America", and that "even a fool can become a multi-millionaire."
 According to defendant Yusef Salaam, quoted in a February 2016 article in The Guardian, Trump "was the fire starter" in 1989, as "common citizens were being manipulated and swayed into believing that we were guilty."
 Salaam said his family received death threats after papers ran Trump's full-page ad urging the death penalty.

-Criminal actions against McCray, Richardson, Salaam, Wise, and Lopez

-The prosecutor planned to try the defendants in two groups and then scheduled the sixth defendant to be tried last.
-The latter pleaded guilty in January 1991 on lesser charges and received a reduced sentence.